Research

 Working Papers

 Abstract: Minority renters are 42% more likely to face an eviction case than white renters.
 I develop and apply a simple framework to test whether this reflects discrimination by landlords.
 Discrimination is measured by racial disparities in back rent owed at the time of an eviction filing, conditional on landlord and monthly contract rent.
 Distinguishing the sources of discrimination requires further conditioning and conducting a marginal outcome test which compares a landlord’s rate of winning court-ordered repossession of the property by tenant race.
 Using detailed administrative data from Philadelphia, I find evidence of discrimination: landlords tolerate 4.5% less back rent from minority tenants before filing an eviction case.
-Between 49% and 73% of landlords exhibit racial discrimination.
+Between 49% and 73% of landlords in my sample exhibit racial discrimination.
 Discrimination is higher among non-corporate, white landlords and against minority renters in majority-white neighborhoods.
-I find additional evidence consistent with accurate statistical discrimination: landlords observe that winning repossession of the property from minority tenants requires less back rent and therefore apply lower filing thresholds to minority tenants to achieve the same rate of repossession.
+Results from the marginal outcome test are consistent with accurate statistical discrimination: landlords achieve equal rates of winning repossession across tenant race, suggesting landlords accurately predict that successful eviction cases against minority tenants require less back rent than successful eviction cases against white tenants.

 Work in Progress